balena-io/docs/pages/learn/accounts/enterprise-sso.md

 ### Associate Organizations and Teams

 BalenaCloud requires a list of organizations to which SAML users will be automatically added upon successful authentication.
-Only organizations subscribed to an [Enterprise plan](https://www.balena.io/) will appear in the list of available organizations.
+Only organizations subscribed to a [standard paid plan](https://www.balena.io/pricing) (Prototype Plan, Pilot Plan, Production Plan, or Enterprise Plan) will appear in the list of available organizations.
 At least one organization must be provided when setting up the IdP.

 __Note:__ Removing organizations after IdP creation will not revoke access for SAML users who have previously authenticated with this IdP.
 However, new authentications will no longer include the removed organization.
 An IdP will always require at least one organization to be associated.